rsucasas/unified-paas/README.md

 | - |
 ---

-+ [Openshift v3](https://github.com/openshift/openshift-restclient-java)  (new version for the version 3 architecture of OpenShift based on Kubernetes: OpenShift Enterprise, local Openshift installations ...)
++ :new: [Openshift v3](https://github.com/openshift/openshift-restclient-java)  (new version for the version 3 architecture of OpenShift based on Kubernetes: OpenShift Enterprise, local Openshift installations ...)
 <dl>
   <dt>Description</dt>
   <dd>-Not implemented-</dd>